 These side effects tend to get better after treatment ends.
 Radiation can also cause long-term effects if it is aimed at the brain, heart, lungs, or other organs.
 Talk to your child’s cancer care team about what to expect.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

 If you would like to learn more about clinical trials that might be right for your child, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer your child has, it’s up to you whether to take part.
 And you can always stop at any time.

 When your child has cancer you might hear about other ways to treat the cancer or its symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
 You may wonder about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your child’s doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

 You’ll be glad when treatment is over.
-But it’s hard not to worry about cancer coming back.
+But it’s hard not to worry about the leukemia coming back.
 Even when cancer never comes back, people still worry about it.
 For years after treatment ends, your child will see your cancer doctor.
 Be sure they go to all of these follow-up visits.
-Your child will have exams, blood tests, and maybe other tests to see if the cancer has come back.
+Your child will have exams, blood tests, and maybe other tests to see if the leukemia has come back.

 At first, the doctor visits may be about once a month.
 Then, the longer your child is cancer-free, the less often the visits are needed.